thomzzzz/music-player/README.md

 *create database named "project2" at back-end and import the code tables.sql file inside databse folder to get access to database*

-This is basically my DBMS mini project.
-The site basically includes triggers and procedures.
-So before running the application create a trigger and a procedure at back-end(xampp or wamp any application).
+Before running the application create a trigger and a procedure at back-end(xampp or wamp any application).

 Code for triggers and procedure are given below.